Power Wheels batteries have a charging jack, often on the right side of the battery or in the car dash. To charge the battery:

 As we wind up, it is important to mention that you can easily void the Power Wheels charger and battery warranty if you misuse or mishandle them.
 It is better to be careful with your Power Wheels charger and batteries as they are expensive items that need proper care and maintenance.

 Always read the user manual to make sure you are using your Power Wheels charger and batteries the right way.
-If purchasing through Amazon, Amazon’s extended warranty does cover the battery and because of this I highly recommend it preferably for 3 years.
+If purchasing through Amazon, Amazon’s extended warranty does cover the battery and because of this, I highly recommend it, preferably for three years.

 Where you plug in a Power Wheels charger varies from brand to brand.

 However, most charging jacks are often on the right side of the Power Wheels battery, in the dash, or under the steering wheel.

 They are clearly indicated, so it shouldn’t be difficult to find them.
 Next, check out how long a Power Wheels runs per charge so you can plan the backyard fun out!

 Please be careful and use at your own risk

 None of the authors, contributors, administrators, or anyone else connected with RCRideOnCars.com, in any way whatsoever, can be responsible for your use of the information contained in or linked from these web pages.